1. Skip to content

 Several member states close to Russia have already taken this step

-Sweden's government last week announced that it, Finland, Estonia, Latvia, Lithuania and Poland would not be sending ministers to government meetings linked to Hungary's EU presidency during July in protest at Orban's talks with Putin in Moscow.
+Sweden's government last week announced that it, Finland, Estonia, Latvia, Lithuania and Poland would not be sending ministers to government meetings linked to Hungary's EU presidency during July in protest of Orban's talks with Putin in Moscow.

 Viktor Orban 'rattling the cage' in many areas: Theresa Fallon, Centre for Russia Europe Asia Studies